tengu-team/interface-kubernetes-deployer/README.md

 # Overview
 This interface is used for charms who want to deploy / send resources to a Kubernetes cluster.

 # Usage
 ## Requires
 By requiring the `kubernetes-deployer` interface, your charm can create resources on a Kubernetes cluster.

-As soon as the `endpoint.{relation-name}.available` state is set, your charm can send resource requests via `send_create_request(request)`.
+This interface layer will set the following states, as appropriate:
+-  `endpoint.{relation-name}.available` flag is set when connected to a providing kubernetes-deployer charm.

-`send_create_request(request)` expects `request` to be a list where each element is a dict which represents a resource.
+Use `send_create_request(request)` to send resource requests. `request` is expected to be a list where each element is a dict which represents a resource.

 As an example, if we would want to deploy resources defined in `charm_dir() + '/files/resources.yaml'`:
 ```python